CozartKevin/CozartKevin/README.md

 - Created a semi-modular webpage assisting musicians in visualizing scales in different keys, demonstrating skills in web development and music theory.

 #### CS-315 Data Structure Assignments
 - Completed assignments following Sonoma State University's CS-315 Data Structure course, highlighting proficiency in data structures and algorithms.
+Topics may include: internal representation of the elementary and intermediate data structures such as stacks, queues, binary trees, heaps and hash tables, their time and space requirements, and their applications.
+A second component of the course is the study of more advanced features of object-oriented programming.

 #### CS-385 Introduction to Graphics
 - Developed projects using OpenGL, GLSL Shaders, HTML, JavaScript, and CSS as outlined in Sonoma State University's CS-385 Introduction to Graphics course, showcasing expertise in graphics programming.

 #### CS-480 Artificial Intelligence
 - Explored Artificial Intelligence concepts and implementations following Sonoma State University's CS-480 Artificial Intelligence course, demonstrating skills in AI development.
 Topics may include: pattern recognition, general problem solving, search algorithms such as iterative deepening and A* search, adversarial game-tree search, decision-making, neural networks, various machine learning algorithms and applications.